MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 Task \#5: Add visual indicators
 --------------------------------------

 Usability of a mobile app significantly improves when, in addition to the text information, the visual indicators are provided.
-In this task we will add an icon indicating if a visitor can be checked in or checked out.
+In this task, we will add an icon indicating if a visitor can be checked in or checked out.

-1. Select **Inset** tab
+1. Select **Insert** tab

-2. Select **Icon \| Add**.
+2. Select **Icons \| Add**.
 At this point it does not matter which icon we select as we want the value to be dynamic.

 3. Resize and place the icon in the middle of the screen below the buttons

-4. Select **Icon** property and enter the following expression
+4. In the Advanced tab for the Icon, select **Icon** property (in the Design section) and enter the following expression

    ```
    If(